-NDSU has always been a leader in agricultural research and education and with the design and construction of the NDSU Beef Research Facility, they have made a bold move to stay at the leading edge of animal science research.
-This facility is one of only three in North America that have the capabilities to control the characteristics of feed mixes and then control and monitor the dietary and developmental results they have in the cattle in real-time as the animals grow to maturity.
-The implications of this research are far reaching as the data that is collected and analyzed in the field trials of this facility will inform students, faculty, producers and the market of the most efficient and productive way to raise cattle, bring their product to the market, and ultimately the tables around the world.
-While the design of this facility may not fit the mold of what is typically seen in the architectural publications of the day, it is the story behind this facility and the honest, straightforward expression of its functions that gives this facility its design impact.
-The large, sweeping roof lines, the repetitive structural elements and exposed technology and processes give this building an aesthetic that fits within the current agricultural vernacular of our region.
+This innovative facility is one of only three in North America that has the capabilities to control the characteristics of feed mixes and monitor the dietary and developmental cattle results in real-time as the animals grow.
+The implications of this research are far-reaching as the data that is collected and analyzed in the field trials of this facility will inform students, faculty, producers, and the market – sharing expertise in the most efficient way to raise cattle, bring their product to the market, and ultimately, to tables around the world.
+While the design of this facility may not fit the mold of modern architecture, it is the historical context and the honest expression of its functions that give this facility its impactful design.
+Between the large, sweeping rooflines, the repetitive structural elements, and the exposed technology and processes, NDSU’s Research Center creates an aesthetic that fits within the current agricultural vernacular of our region.

-The Beef Research Facility is part of an overall complex of buildings that relate to the farms and ranches of North Dakota.
-As visitors enter the site, they drive through a “courtyard” area between the feed building and the research facility.
-An entry porch and skylight above the entrance hall provides the warm glow of light that is familiar to many of us that observe the welcoming glow of light coming from the porches and windows of barns and out-buildings throughout our region.
+JLG designed the facility to be part of an overall complex of buildings that relate to the farms and ranches of North Dakota, welcoming visitors through a “courtyard” area between the feed building and the research facility.
+An entry porch and skylight above the entrance hall provide the warm glow of light that is familiar to many of us, a glow that resonates from porches, barn windows, and out-buildings throughout our region.